isaccanedo/docker-mysql-spring-boot/README.md

-# Spring Boot on Docker connecting to MySQL Docker container
+# Spring Boot no Docker conectando-se ao contêiner do MySQL Docker

 1. Use MySQL Image published by Docker Hub (https://hub.docker.com/_/mysql/) Command to run the mysql container